tmaurice54/tns_embedded_training/Exercises_C++/1_GPIO/ReadME.md

 For example you can use the pins PA0,PA1,PA4,PA5,PA6,PA7 and PA9.
 Don't forget to initiate these pins, you can look at how this is done in the `MX_GPIO_Init` function and add code in this function or in the `main` funtion.

-Try to connect the 7 segment display and display a counter from 0-9 that loop.
+Try to connect the 7 segment display and display a counter from 0-9 that loops.